Data Manager (12 Months Contract) at AJ Personnel - IT-Online

 Background

 Wits Health Consortium (Pty) Limited (“WHC”) is a wholly-owned Company of the University of the Witwatersrand, Johannesburg (South Africa) under its Faculty of Health Sciences.
 WHC provides Faculty with a legal framework within which to operate the research and other activities necessary to support its academic objectives.
-In addition, WHC offers a range of products and services to Academics.
+In addition, WHC offers a range of products and services to the Academics conducting these activities in order to assist with the management thereof.